zuxqoj/spark2-release/docs/sql-programming-guide.md

   - Since Spark 2.4, Spark maximizes the usage of a vectorized ORC reader for ORC files by default.
 To do that, `spark.sql.orc.impl` and `spark.sql.orc.filterPushdown` change their default values to `native` and `true` respectively.

+## Upgrading From Spark SQL 2.3.0 to 2.3.1 and above

+  - As of version 2.3.1 Arrow functionality, including `pandas_udf` and `toPandas()`/`createDataFrame()` with `spark.sql.execution.arrow.enabled` set to `True`, has been marked as experimental.
+These are still evolving and not currently recommended for use in production.

 ## Upgrading From Spark SQL 2.2 to 2.3

   - Since Spark 2.3, the queries from raw JSON/CSV files are disallowed when the referenced columns only include the internal corrupt record column (named `_corrupt_record` by default).
 For example, `spark.read.schema(schema).json(file).filter($"_corrupt_record".isNotNull).count()` and `spark.read.schema(schema).json(file).select("_corrupt_record").show()`.
 Instead, you can cache or save the parsed results and then send the same query.
 For example, `val df = spark.read.schema(schema).json(file).cache()` and then `df.filter($"_corrupt_record".isNotNull).count()`.